 Jury consultants can dedicate much more time to studying jurors in general, as well as how they will respond to specific issues.
 This may include focus groups and other services the main trial team simply doesn’t have time to perform.
 Finally, the jury consultant isn’t paid to agree with the trial team but to challenge them and make sure they’ve considered all perspectives.

 Holding one or more mock trials can also help you avoid groupthink.
 First, getting mock jury opinions from people outside of your trial team can shift thinking by raising issues group members subconsciously dismissed and possibly identifying issues no one in the group thought of.

 In addition to outside opinions, the competitive nature of a mock trial changes the team dynamic.
 People want to win, and the expectation of attacking the case like opposing counsel would provide cover for raising arguments that might have seemed too disagreeable to bring up in previous group meetings.

 Variations on Trial Graphics

 You should also explore variations of courtroom graphics rather than settling for one graphic early.
 The problem with using a single graphic is that you start to mold how you present your case around that graphic when the graphic should assist your best presentation.
 Using multiple graphics allows you to see which one presents best as well as potential weaknesses that need to be addressed.
 In addition, you may find that multiple graphics allow you to approach issues from multiple angles and add subtle repetition that will drive home key points for the jury.

 Groupthink is a threat to any trial team, but it’s an avoidable one.
 With thorough preparation and comprehensive standards for how to approach each case, you can create natural counters to groupthink that will also enhance your case.
-To see exactly how these steps influence juries and jury awards, download our free guide, The Exploding Verdict.
-If you’re ready to begin preparing for trial contact us to learn more, or click here to request a free case consultation.
+If you’re ready to begin preparing for trial contact Magna LS to learn more, or click here to request a free case consultation.